 \subsubsection{Optomechanical interaction}

-This relatively brief exposition largely follows the review.~\cite{aspelmeyer2014cavity}.
+We first consider the case where a mechanical mode couples to a cavity mode (which can be optical, microwave, electrical, or magnetic).
+This brief exposition largely follows the review~\cite{aspelmeyer2014cavity}.
 See also~\cite{barzanjeh2022optomechanics} for further reading.
-To model the interaction between the mechanical mode and the cavity mode (which can be optical, microwave, electrical or magnetic), we start by considering their fundamental interaction.
-The goal is to derive a Hamiltonian that captures the interaction.
-In general, the cavity and mechanical modes couple because the frequency of the bosonic modes depends on the centre-of-mass position of the mechanical resonator.
-To first order in the position of the mechanical oscillator this leads to a coupling between particle number of the bosonic mode $a$ and the position of the oscillator $\propto(\hat b+\hat b^\dagger)$.
-However, the specific derivation often depends on platform-specific details.
-For example, in a Fabry-P\'{e}rot moving-end mirror cavity, the Hamiltonian interaction term arises from expanding the length of the cavity to first order due to the photon pressure~\cite{law1995interaction}.
-For levitated nano-particles, the light-matter interaction can be derived by assuming the sphere to be smaller than the laser waist of the beam~\cite{romeroisart2011optically}.
-Similarly, in or electro-mechanical systems, the motion of the resonator couples to capacitance, which in turn induces a frequency shift~\cite{regal2011cavity}.
+In many systems, the frequency of the cavity mode depends on the center-of-mass position of the mechanical resonator.
+When consider the frequency shift to first-order in the position of the mechanical oscillator, we acquire a coupling between the occupation number of the cavity mode and the position of the oscillator.
+The derivation often depends on platform-specific details.
+For example, in a Fabry-P\'{e}rot moving-end mirror cavity, the cavity deforms due to photon pressure~\cite{law1995interaction}.
+For levitated nano-particles, the light-matter interaction can instead be derived by assuming the trapped sphere to be smaller than the laser waist of the beam~\cite{romeroisart2011optically}.
+Similarly, in some electro-mechanical systems, the motion of the resonator couples to capacitance which in turn induces a frequency shift~\cite{regal2011cavity}.